thaljef/Dist-Zilla-Plugin-Pinto-Add/README.md

 repository directory.
 In that case, your distribution will be shipped with [Pinto](http://search.cpan.org/perldoc?Pinto).

 At least one `root` is required.
-You can release to mutiple repositories by specifying the `root` attribute multiple times.
+You can release to multiple repositories by specifying the `root` attribute multiple times.
 If any of the repositories are not responding, we will still try to release to the rest of them (unless you decide to abort the release